MirnaGama/customer-contact-list/customer-contact-list-api/README.md

 ```

 ### Telephones
 This endpoint is used to add telephones to customers in the database.

-To add a phone number to a customer, make a POST request to
+- To get all phone numbers, make a GET request to **/api/v1.0/telephones**.

-**/api/v1.0/telephones** with the phone number and related customer id in the body.
+- To add a phone number to a customer, make a POST request to **/api/v1.0/telephones** with the phone number and related customer id in the body.
 Example:

  ```json
 {